 given a tour of the Medieval Castle Suites, a collection of houses scattered around the village that have been renovated into luxury apartments with air-conditioning, full kitchens, stereos, Internet and satellite television.
 There are numerous trails to hike including many that lead to the beaches and the path between Mesta

 and Olympoi that goes past the church of Ag Antonios as well as the old aqueduct and stone wells.
-With the cultural ane educational activities provided by Masticulture and the Cultural Association of Mesta there is no reason why you or your family should worry about there not being enough to do here.
+With the cultural and educational activities provided by Masticulture and the Cultural Association of Mesta there is no reason why you or your family should worry about there not being enough to do here.
 But just in case let me add that Mesta is also known for the large number of religious and cultural celebrations throughout the year.

 Apokreas (carnival) is a fun time to be in Mesta with parties in the village and the main square.
 On Clean Monday they have a popular court of justice in the square.
-Based on a tradition that dates back to the occupation when the Turkish Pasha enforced his own laws with harsh penalties, the trials satirize this period with crazy accusations of 'crimes' that villagers have supposedly committed which they
+Based on a tradition that dates back to the occupation when the Turkish Pasha enforced his own laws with harsh penalties, the trials satirize this period with crazy accusations of 'crimes' that villagers have supposedly committed

 then have to stand trial for while standing before an older member